-SFEMS is requesting concert proposals for our first post-pandemic season in 2022–23.
+SFEMS is requesting concert proposals for our 47th season in 2023–24.
 We aim to present a minimum of five concerts during the next concert season from October through May, with presentations from Bay Area, national, and international ensembles of high artistic merit that perform with due attention given to historical performance practice within the time span of c.
 1000–1850 CE.

 While the primary criterion for selection to appear on the SFEMS concert series is artistic quality, we seek a diversity of voices, instruments, periods, and sizes of performance groups in order to create an inclusive and compelling concert season.
 In particular, we welcome the opportunity to share seldom-heard composers and styles!